PowerGridModel/power-grid-model/docs/graph-data-model.md

 # Selection of calculation method

+There are four power-flow algorithms and one state estimation algorithm available in power-grid-model.
+Some methods use a prefactorization feature which is also described in this section.

+## Power-flow algorithms

-Following are guidelines to be considered while selecting a `CalculationMethod` for your application:
+Following are guidelines to be considered while selecting a power-flow `CalculationMethod` for your application:

-## Iterative methods
+### Iterative methods

 These should be selected when exact solution is required within specified `error_tolerance`.
+*
 * `CalculationMethod.newton_raphson`: Traditional Newton-Raphson method.
 * `CalculationMethod.iterative_current`: Newton-Raphson would be more robust in achieving convergence and require less iterations.
-However, Iterative current can be faster most times.
-It is especially faster in batch calculations where the Y bus matrix do not change over batches.
-The matrix does not change when switching status or specified power values of load/generation are modified or source reference voltage is changed.
-It changes when topology or grid parameters are modified, i.e. in switching of branches, shunt, sources or change in transformer tap positions.
+However, Iterative current can be faster most times because it uses matrix prefactorization.

-## Linear methods
+### Linear methods

 Linear approximation methods are many times faster than the iterative methods.
 Can be used where approximate solutions are acceptable.
 Both methods have equal computation time for a single powerflow calculation.
 * `CalculationMethod.linear`: It will be more accurate when most of the load/generation types are of constant impedance.
 * `CalculationMethod.linear_current`: It will be more accurate when most of the load/generation types are constant power or constant current.
-Similar to Iterative current, batch calculations will be faster than linear method when Y bus matrix does not change over batches.
+Batch calculations will be faster because matrix prefacorization is possible.

+## State Estimation algorithms

+Following are guidelines to be considered while selecting a state estimation `CalculationMethod` for your application:

+* `CalculationMethod.iterative_linear`: It is an iterative method which converges to a true solution.
+Newton-Raphson estimation would be more robust with less iterations.
+However, iterative linear would be much faster because matrix prefactorization is possible here and Jacobian calculation for Newton-Raphson is very expensive.

+## Matrix Prefactorization

+Every iteration of power-flow or state estimation has a step of solving large number of sparse linear equations i.e. `AX=b` in matrix form.
+Computation wise this is a very expensive step.
+One major component of this step is factorization of the `A` matrix.
+In certain calculation methods, this `A` matrix and its factorization remains unchanged over iterations and batches (only specific cases) which makes it possible reuse the factorization, skip this step and improve performance.

+**Note:** Prefactorization over batches is possible when switching status or specified power values of load/generation or source reference voltage is modified.
+It is not possible when topology or grid parameters are modified, i.e. in switching of branches, shunt, sources or change in transformer tap positions.